Human uses of animals: In literature and film

 Animals as varied as bees, beetles, mice, foxes, crocodiles and elephants play a wide variety of roles in literature and film, from Aesop's Fables of the classical era to Rudyard Kipling's Just So Stories and Beatrix Potter's "little books" starting with the 1901 Tale of Peter Rabbit.

 A genre of films, Big bug movies, has been based on oversized insects, including the pioneering 1954 Them!, featuring giant ants mutated by radiation, and the 1957 films The Deadly Mantis and Beginning of the End, this last complete with giant locusts and "atrocious" special effects.

 Birds have occasionally featured in film, as in Alfred Hitchcock's 1963 The Birds, loosely based on Daphne du Maurier's story of the same name, which tells the tale of sudden attacks on humans by violent flocks of birds.
 Ken Loach's admired 1969 Kes, based on Barry Hines's 1968 novel A Kestrel for a Knave, tells a story of a boy coming of age by training a kestrel.

 In video games

 Animals feature in many different roles in video games, ranging from background NPCs and basic enemies to the protagonist of a game, as in the 2022 game Stray.
-Virtual pet video games, such as the Nintendogs series and the mobile game Neko Atsume, are a popular type of game where the player cares for a fictional pet, usually a dog or cat.
-In 2019, a Twitter account named Can You Pet the Dog? was created to document whether the dog and cat characters in a game can be petted.
+Virtual pet video games, such as the Nintendogs series and the mobile game Neko Atsume, are types of games where the player cares for a fictional pet, usually a dog or cat.
+In 2019, a Twitter account named Can You Pet the Dog? was created to document whether the dog and the cat characters in a game can be petted.